 NOTE: A gear ratio move may also be ended with a SYN_END function.
 It is possible to specify the point at which the slave should drop out of synchronization with SYN_END.

 GT

 Greater Than Evaluate/GT

-GT - EN OK - IN1 OUT - IN2
+GT - EN OK -- IN1 OUT -- IN2 Inputs: EN (BOOL) - enables execution to be compared than successive values

 IN1 (ANY except BOOL or STRUCT) - value